nikhil27gargeya/nikhil27gargeya.github.io/DSA.md

    4 point updates needed because prev/next for inserted node and next for the preceeding node and prev for the following node
 3. Traversing backwards through the linked list
 Also, an ordered hashmap works under the hood by combining with a DLL or array to track sequence of data (drawback is more space / memory usage)

+runtimes:
+Access element: O(n) because the computer cannot identify the memory location directly like it can with arrays, although traversal can begin from either the head or tail
+Search: O(n) because, in the worst case, we need to inspect every node
+Insert: O(1) at the beginning, at the end if a tail pointer is maintained, or before/after a known node; O(n) if the insertion location must first be found
+Remove: O(1) from the beginning, from the end if a tail pointer is maintained, or when the node is already known; O(n) if the removal location must first be found
+Updating: O(1) if the node is already known; O(n) if the node must first be searched for

+Array vs Linked List:

 Hashmap: unordered collection of key value pairs.
 Known as dictionary in python or swift.
 Hashtable: similar to hashmap in the sense that it is an unordered collection of key value pairs but different than hashmap because no null keys or null values and is thread safe